postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/installing-running-newman.md

 To ingest Newman runs into Postman:

-1. Make sure you have Newman version 5.3.2 or greater and a NodeJS version 14 or greater.
+1. Make sure you have Newman version 5.3.2 or greater and Node.js version 14 or greater.
 You can verify this with `newman -v` and `node -v`.
 1. Get a Postman API Key.
 For more details, see [Generating a Postman API key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Select <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> on the Workspace overview page and copy your Workspace ID.
 1. Select <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> on the Collection overview page and copy the Collection's ID.